Last updated on : 09 Feb, 2026

 Are There Any Side Effects of Taking Vitamin C?

 While vitamin C supports immune function, it does not prevent colds or flu.
-However, regular intake may help reduce the duration and severity of symptoms [5].
+Some studies indicate it could have a modest effect on the duration or severity of symptoms [4].

 The recommended daily amount for most adults is 65–90 mg, with an upper safe limit of 2,000 mg per day [1].
 Always follow medical advice.